biopython/biopython.github.io/wiki/Deprecation_policy.md

     -   Add "(OBSOLETE)" to the first line of the module docstring,
     -   Use the module docstring to explain why the module is obsolete and what should be used instead.
+    -   As use of obsolete code should be avoided in the Biopython code base, start replacing obsolete code by the newly recommended code.
+This also serves to verify whether the code can actually be deprecated and removed.
+To track changes more easily, multiple pull requests may be used to replace obsolete code.
+    -   Start reorganizing or rewriting the Biopython documentation to point users to the newly recommended code, and away from the deprecated code.
+However, during the deprecation process a description of the obsolete code should remain in the documentation until the code is actually removed.
 -   If there are no apparent users, then actually deprecate it:
     -   Note this in the DEPRECATED file,
     -   Add "(DEPRECATED)" to the first line of the module docstring